beelchester/TaskMaster/README.md

 ### License
 TaskMaster is licensed under the [MIT License](https://github.com/sahilyeole/TaskMaster/blob/master/LICENSE).

-We hope you find TaskMaster useful and look forward to your feedback!
+I hope you find TaskMaster useful and look forward to your feedback!